 - The birth prevalence is defined as the number of affected infants per 1000 in a community or population at a given time, e.g. the current birth prevalence of Down syndrome in rural Limpopo is 2.1/1000 live births.
 It is therefore a measure of how common a congenital disorder is among newborn infants at birth.
 Birth prevalence is higher than population prevalence as many affected infants die due to their serious disorders.
 The difference can be used as an assessment of care.

 - Incidence is the number of new cases that occur in a given period of time.
 For example 25 cases of Down syndrome in a year.

 1-4 How common are congenital disorder?

-At birth 2 percent to 3 percent of live newborn infants can be recognised as having an obvious congenital disorder, i.e. the recognisable birth prevalence for structural defects is 20–30/1000 live births in the first month of life.
+At birth 2% to 3% of live newborn infants can be recognised as having an obvious congenital disorder, i.e. the recognisable birth prevalence for structural defects is 20–30/1000 live births in the first month of life.
 Many functional disorders are missed at birth.

-Therefore, not all congenital disorders are recognised and diagnosed at or around birth, and by five years of age between 4 and 8 percent of children in different countries are considered to have suffered the effects of a serious structural or functional birth defect, i.e. a birth prevalence of 40–80/1000 live births.
-Only about 25 percent of all congenital disorders in children under five years of age are diagnosed in the first weeks of life.
+Therefore, not all congenital disorders are recognised and diagnosed at or around birth, and by five years of age between 4 and 8% of children in different countries are considered to have suffered the effects of a serious structural or functional birth defect, i.e. a birth prevalence of 40–80/1000 live births.
+Only about 25% of all congenital disorders in children under five years of age are diagnosed in the first weeks of life.